Welcome to Danomics

 |Niobrara||@vwcl <=0.45||@phie >= 0.06 && @gross_res||@sw <= 0.60 && @net_res|

 Once the parameters are set activate the map tab and map the Net Reservoir property for the Niobrara.
+To access the settings, click on the settings (gear) icon in the top right hand side of the map window.
 After ~20 seconds the map will have computed and will appear in the window.

 You have now completed an interpretation and QC of the up through the clay volume module.
 This tutorial should have give you a feel for how you can progress through and interpretation on your key well and then QC your work.
 Help files can be found on the help page by clicking Help > Help Articles.
 To walk through a full interpretation of this key well and to see additional setup options such as setting up stratigraphy via the zone editor, see the “Full Interpretation (90 Minutes)” video.